opencog/learn/scm/gram-class/README.md

 That is, during merge, low-frequency observation counts should be merged in their entirety, rather than split in parts, with one part remaining unmerged.
-For example, if a word is to be merged into a word-class, and disjunct d has been observed 4 times or less, then all 4 of these observation counts should be merged into the word-class.
+For example, if a word is to be merged into a word-class, and disjunct $d$ has been observed 4 times or less, then all 4 of these observation counts should be merged into the word-class.
 Only high-frequency disjuncts can be considered to be well-known enough to be distinct, and thus suitable for fractional merging.